tydao/20.440-bionetworks/README.md

 * *Deliverables* - written material on the project
 * *Script* - contains R scripts for the analysis

-At present, the code is sufficient to perform preliminary analysis on the scRNA-seq dataset presentDimensionality reduction was performed for visualization using UMAP, and the differential expression of 4 known tissue formation regulation genes (TNMD, ASPN, SPARC, HMGN2) were overlaid on the clusters.
+At present, the code is sufficient to perform preliminary analysis on the scRNA-seq dataset present.
+Dimensionality reduction was performed for visualization using UMAP, and the differential expression of 4 known tissue formation regulation genes (TNMD, ASPN, SPARC, HMGN2) were overlaid on the clusters.

 ## Data